raghavasai106/AmazonDM/README.md

 # AmazonDM
 Data mining Project by Group 4

-# git clone the repo
+# Git clone the Repo
 into a IDE ( like PyCharm)

-# build a virtual environment and activate it.
+# Build a virtual environment and activate it.
 python3 -m venv env
 source env/bin/activate

-# install the requirement file
+# Install the requirement file
 pip install -r requirements.txt

 # After installation
 jupyter notebook

-## to See the analysis and visualization in jupyter notebook
+## To view the analysis and visualization in jupyter notebook